laozi2/test/README.md

 Sets the address and port for IP on which the server will accept requests.
 Only IPv4 supported now.

 One server{} can have diffrent ip addresses.
-But one specified port only can be set in on server{}.
+But one specified port only can be set in one server{}.

 [Back to TOC](#directives)